All Top Things to Do in China

 Scenic Ride from Airport

-First up, the journey from Hong Kong International Airport into Kowloon might just be the best airport-into-city ride you’ll ever experience in your life!
-No kidding, it doesn’t matter whether taxi, airport shuttle bus, or subway—pass over bridges, whiz by some of the largest apartment complexes you’ll probably ever lay eyes on, and catch some breathtaking views of the South China Sea while you’re at it.
+First up, the journey from Hong Kong International Airport into Kowloon might just be the best airport-into-city ride you’ll ever experience in your life.
+No kidding, it doesn’t matter whether taxi, Uber, or airport express—pass over bridges, whiz by some of the largest apartment complexes you’ll probably ever lay eyes on, and catch some breathtaking views of the South China Sea while you’re at it.
 Really, the ride itself is worthy of 5-star attraction status!

 Plus, head there in the evening and you’ll not only catch a street performer or two, but there’s also a daily laser show, a couple of vendors, and a whole gang of people hanging out on the promenade at all hours of the day.
 Oh yeah, and that’s just one side of the harbour!